History of Brazil: Kingdom and Empire of Brazil

-Externally, apart from the Independence war, stood out decades of pressure from Great Britain for the country to end its participation in the Atlantic slave trade, and the wars fought in the region of La Plata river: the Cisplatine War (in 2nd half of the 1820s), the Platine War (in the 1850s), the Uruguayan War and the Paraguayan War (in the 1860s).
-This last war against Paraguay also was the bloodiest and most expensive in South American history, after which the country entered a period that continues to the present day, averse to external political and military interventions.
+Brazil also dealt with external conflict during this time.
+They were under pressure from Great Britain to end their participation in the Atlantic slave trade.
+They were also engaged in a number of wars fought in the region of La Plata river: the Cisplatine War (in 2nd half of the 1820s), the Platine War (in the 1850s), the Uruguayan War and the Paraguayan War (in the 1860s).
+This last war against Paraguay also was the bloodiest and most expensive in South American history.

 Coffee plantations

 The coffee crop was introduced in 1720, and by 1850 Brazil was producing half of the world's coffee.
 The state set up a marketing board to protect and encourage the industry.

-The major export crop in the 19th century was coffee, grown on large-scale plantations in the São Paulo area.
-The Zona da Mata Mineira district grew 90% of the coffee in Minas Gerais region during the 1880s and 70% during the 1920s.
-Most of the workers were black men, including both slaves and free.
-Increasingly Italian, Spanish and Japanese immigrants provided the expanded labour force.
+Coffee was Brazil's major export crop during the 1800s.
+Grown on large-scale plantations in the São Paulo area.
+The Zona da Mata Mineira district grew 90% of the coffee in the Minas Gerais region during the 1880s and 70% during the 1920s.
+Most of the workers were black men, including both slaves and free men but an increasing number were Italian, Spanish and Japanese immigrants.
 While railway lines were built to haul the coffee beans to market, they also provided essential internal transportation for both freight and passengers, as well as providing work opportunities for a large skilled labour force.
-By the early 20th century, coffee accounted for 16% of Brazil's gross national product, and three quarters of its export earnings.
+By the early 20th century, coffee accounted for 16% of Brazil's gross national product, and three-quarters of its export earnings.

 The growers and exporters played major roles in politics; however, historians debate whether or not they were the most powerful actors in the political system.

 Before the 1960s, historians generally ignored the coffee industry.
 Coffee was not a major industry in the colonial period.
 In any one particular locality, the coffee industry flourished for a few decades and then moved on as the soil lost its fertility; therefore it was not deeply embedded in the history of any one locality.
 After independence, coffee plantations were associated with slavery, underdevelopment, and a political oligarchy, and not the modern development of state and society.
 Historians now recognize the importance of the industry, and there is a flourishing scholarly literature.